-Although the overall number of contacts made to PALS has reduced as compared to last year, the data above illustrates that the volume of case work is actually increasing.
+As this chart shows, the main function of PALS remains in supporting patients/services users where a problem has arisen which needs resolving.
 Data on emerging themes and trends captured by PALS is reported to the Trust's Clinical Governance Committee and reviewed in the Complaints, Litigation, Incidents, PALS and Audit (CLIPA) group.